rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 ## What's Different from Original PiGFX

-I reduced the original version of PiGFX by Filippo Bergamasco to just support the VT100 features (without sprites, palette and font loading, graphics drawing features) and added support for my additional requirements.
+The original PiGFX codebase by Filippo Bergamasco has been fully refactored and rebranded as PiVT100.
+All references to pigfx/PiGFX have been replaced with pivt100/PiVT100 throughout the code, configuration files, and documentation.
+Major changes include:

+- Removal of graphics, sprites, palette, and font loading features not relevant to VT100 emulation
+- Addition of features for VT100 replica hardware integration
+- Improved configuration system and setup dialog
+- Consistent naming: main binary is now `pivt100.elf`, config file is `pivt100.txt`, font tools and scripts updated to PiVT100 naming